Kristin Dupre, Ph.D.

 Contact Number

 Dr. Kristin Dupre is the Chief of the Neuroscience Content and Strategy (NCS) Branch in the Office of Neuroscience Communications and Engagement (ONCE) at the National Institute of Neurological Disorders and Stroke (NINDS).
-The NCS Branch works closely with NINDS leadership and across the Institute on communications activities and provides coordination and management support for trans-NIH neuroscience research programs, such as the Brain Research Through Advancing Innovative Neurotechnologies® (BRAIN) Initiative and the NIH Blueprint for Neuroscience Research.
+The mission of the NCS Branch in ONCE is to provide strategic planning and coordination of dissemination of NINDS neuroscience content, primarily for scientific audiences, to accelerate scientific progress.